kitbagjs/router/docs/core-concepts/params.md

 ## Custom Param Types
 You can define your own param types using the `createParam` utility.
 This serves three purposes:
-1. Define the type of the param.
+1. Define the type for the param in Typescript when accessing the param.
 2. Define how the param should be serialized and deserialized.
 3. Determine if a value is valid.